Azure-Samples/azure-video-indexer-samples/API-Samples/Java/Readme.md

 It demonstrates the VideoIndexer API calls to perform the following:
   - Get Video Indexer Account Access Token
-  - Upload a video ( with/without streaming capabilities)
+  - Upload a video ( without streaming capabilities , with retention Period of 1 day , with callback URL )
   - Wait For an Index operation to finish using Polling Mechanism
   - Get Video Results
-  - Delete a Video and all its related assets
+  - Delete a Video and all its related assets (code presented as reference since retentionPeriod parameter outcast the need to delete the video.)

 2. eventProcessor: